A GREAT EDUCATION IS WITHIN REACH

 Questions about applying to BCTC as an adult?
 Give us a call or send us an email.
 We look forward to helping you reach your goals.

 Donovan Scholars are senior citizens who are 65 years of age or older and Kentucky residents (KRS 164.284).
-Donovan Scholars are eligible to have tuition waived up to 6 credit hours per semester.
+Donovan Scholars are eligible to have all tuition and mandatory fees waived.
 If you believe you may be eligible for the Donovan Scholar waiver, please submit a copy of your driver s license to the Office of Admissions for verification of age and residency.

 Your first step is to complete an admissions application.
 You can access the application by visiting the Online Admissions Application portal.
 Should you require accommodations for completing the application, please contact Disability Support Services at 859-246-6728 or toll free at 866-774-4872, extension 6728.